Skip to content

 What MoE accreditation really proves

-Only audit firms accredited by the UAE Ministry of Economy under Federal Decree-Law No. 41 of 2023 on Auditors of Accounts can sign statutory audit opinions on UAE financial statements.
-The regime runs through firm-level registration with the Ministry of Economy, partner-level accreditation so that only accredited partners can sign opinions, a fit-and-proper assessment of partners and senior staff, a quality-control review under International Standards on Quality Control, and ongoing CPD for accredited auditors.
+Only audit firms accredited by the UAE Ministry of Economy and Tourism (the ministry that replaced the Ministry of Economy in the June 2025 federal reshuffle) under Federal Decree-Law No. 41 of 2023 on the Regulation of the Auditing and Accounting Professions can sign statutory audit opinions on UAE financial statements.
+The regime runs through firm-level registration with the Ministry, partner-level accreditation so that only accredited partners can sign opinions, a fit-and-proper assessment of partners and senior staff, a quality-control review under International Standards on Quality Control, and ongoing CPD for accredited auditors.

 The Ministry maintains a public register of accredited firms.
 For free-zone tenants in zones that overlay additional regulatory layers (ADGM’s FSRA Recognised Auditor regime, DIFC’s DFSA-approved auditor list), additional accreditation may apply.
 For Sharjah free zones the MoE national accreditation is the operating layer — no additional zone-specific auditor accreditation overlay.